Audition Songs by Musical

-The Best Audition Songs for Zombie Prom – by Character
+Audition Songs for Zombie Prom – By Character

-Since Zombie Prom is a 1990s musical set in the 1950s, the following songs are from a variety of time periods.
-There are also lots of character and pop/rock pieces included below.
+Because Zombie Prom is a 1990s musical set in the 1950s, the audition songs below are from musicals from a variety of time periods.
+Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.

 Note: This post contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 For more details, please see our full disclosure.